Northern Canada: Demographics

-It is heavily endowed with natural resources and in most cases they are very expensive to extract and situated in fragile environmental areas.
+The region is heavily endowed with natural resources, but in most cases they are very expensive to extract and situated in fragile environmental areas.
 Though GDP per person is higher than elsewhere in Canada, the region remains relatively poor, mostly because of the extremely high cost of most consumer goods, and the region is heavily subsidised by the government of Canada.

 As of 2016, 53.3% of the population of the three territories (23.3% in Yukon, 50.7% in the NWT and 85.9% in Nunavut) is Indigenous, Inuit, First Nations or Métis.
 The Inuit are the largest group of Indigenous peoples in Northern Canada, and 53.0% of all Canada's Inuit live in Northern Canada, with Nunavut accounting for 46.4%.
-The region also contains several groups of First Nations, who are mainly Dene with the Chipewyan making up the largest sub-group.
+The region also contains several groups of First Nations, who are mainly Dene, with the Chipewyan making up the largest sub-group.
 The three territories each have a greater proportion of Aboriginal inhabitants than any of Canada's provinces.
 There are also many more recent immigrants from around the world; of the territories, Yukon has the largest percentage of non-Aboriginal inhabitants, while Nunavut the smallest.